chenzhou06/blog-iiecon-cz/content/becomeprogramer.md

 the beginning of this year.
 I couldn't understand recursive function as usual, but after I have read *Learn Haskell for a Great Good* twice, I went into the realm of functional programming in the end.
-Of cause, I made efforts to understand `fold`.
+Of cause, I tried to understand `fold`.
 Now I am reading *Real World Haskell* for a thorough understanding of Haskell.

 At this point I am interested in Scheme, because I want to hava a feeling